20/10 Items in green are Currently under-review

 Average Attainment 8 Grade from the students GCSE’s included in the measure:

-The overall impact of the strategies we have deployed over the period 2011-2016 has had an impact on the achievement of our Pupil Premium students.
-Many of these interventions have been identified as part of our whole school priorities including developing the personalisation of the Teaching and Learning across the Academy.
+Many of the strategies we have deployed have been identified as part of our whole school priorities including developing the independence, autonomy and personalisation of the Teaching and Learning across the Academy.

 We are committed to providing the most appropriate interventions for all of our students in need of support and will continually monitor and evaluate these, adapting them to ensure students are continuing to make the best progress that they can.

-Further examples of these Whole School strategies to ‘narrow the gap’ can be seen below:
+Further examples of these Whole School strategies to ‘close the gap’ can be seen below:

-A key school improvement focus is to ensure that the teaching and learning which takes place in the Academy moves from good to outstanding.
+A key school improvement focus is to ensure that the teaching and learning which takes place in the Academy leads to all students making sustained progress.
 Part of this agenda also involves developing the quality of teacher feedback, both written and verbal.
 Research suggests the impact of effective feedback is crucial in developing learning across a school, but particularly for Pupil Premium students.
 The EEF Toolkit suggests effective feedback leads to an improved score of +8 months making it one of the most cost-effective and developmental strategies.
 Work scrutiny has seen much-improved feedback across the whole school and we are beginning to ‘close the loop’ in our dialogue between student and teacher.
-We shall continue to have improved written and verbal feedback as an on-going whole school area for development and is intrinsic in the school development plan (2016-17).
+Fortnightly coaching ensures that this feedback is acted upon and shared increasing students’ ownership of their own learning.

-We have developed an academic mentoring programme for all underachieving students, with a particular focus on those from a pupil premium background.
-Last year this was developed for Y11 students.
+We have developed dedicated, timetabled academic coaching for all students.
 Research suggests that well-structured and organised mentoring can accelerate learning on average by about one month.
 There is some evidence that pupils from disadvantaged backgrounds can benefit by up to about two months’ additional progress.
+Further to this whole school initiative individual mentoring also takes place for those student identified as having a specific need for additional intervention.

 Pupil Premium Spending Overview